alfredfrancis/ai-chatbot-framework/README.md

 ```sh
 pip install -r requirements.txt
 ```

+If you have issues installing requirements, try to use ``` pip install -r requirements.txt --user```

 * Run setup script for setting up some default intents
 ```sh
 $ python setup.py